spdx/tools/README.md

 These tools are published by the SPDX Workgroup see [http://spdx.org/](http://spdx.org/)

-See the [https://spdx.org/sites/cpstandard/files/pages/files/spdx_tools-20170327.pdf](SPDX Tools Documentation) for details on how to use the command line tools.
+See the [SPDX Tools Documentation](https://spdx.org/sites/cpstandard/files/pages/files/spdx_tools-20170327.pdf) for details on how to use the command line tools.

 ## Contributing
 See the file CONTRIBUTING.md for information on making contributions to the SPDX tools.